Miyan0/qif2json/README.md

 ## Notes

-Converts only accounts and their respective transactions.
-Skips account list and categories.
-Also assumes that the qif file don't contains anything after the last transaction (i.e) it ends with the last transaction of the last account.
+Aassumes that the qif file don't contains anything after the last transaction (i.e) it ends with the last transaction of the last account.
 The script will fail horribly if there's anything other than a new line after the last transaction.
-Any data **before** the accounts is skipped.
-This is because, my data is organized this way and I don't plan/have time to mess with this.
-I suppose that adding a new line could work but didn't test it.

-TLDR: anything before the list of transactions don't matter, need a new line after it.

-The script has preferences settings for the JSON output:

-`USE_DEFAULTS_FOR_ACCOUNTS` to always have fields for:
-1. Name
-2. Description
-3. Type
-4. Transaction Count
-5. Transaction

-Default value is `True`

-`USE_DEFAULTS_FOR_TRANSACTIONS` to always have fields for:
-1. Date
-2. Payee
-3. Amount
-4. Category

-Default value is `True`

-No matter what the qif input file contains.

-This ensure a default ordering for the keys.